Diversity & Inclusion

-- Our composition: More than half of our attorneys are minorities, representing diverse backgrounds and ethnicities.
-More than half of our attorneys are women.
+- Our composition: More than half of our attorneys are minorities, representing diverse backgrounds and ethnicities, and the majority of our attorneys are women.

-- National Association of Minority and Women-Owned Law Firms (NAMWOLF); Partner Will Delgado sits on the Board.
+- National Association of Minority and Women Owned Law Firms (NAMWOLF)

 - California Minority Counsel Program (CMCP)